MSKU786/Disaster-Response-Pipeline/README.md

 Three key component of the project

 1. ETL Pipeline
-In a Python script, process_data.py, which include load the datasets, merging, cleaning and save in sql database,
+In a Python script, process_data.py
+* Loads the messages and categories datasets
+* Merges the two datasets
+* Cleans the data
+* Stores it in a SQLite database

 2. ML Pipeline
 In a Python Script, train_classifier.py